 Regulators are about to mandate it.
-Enterprises can't deploy without it.
-Future agent platforms will refuse agents who don't have one.
+The humans running them need to be accountable.
+Future agent platforms will refuse the unidentified.

 EU AI Act Article 26 — enforces 2026-08-02.
 High-risk AI deployers must keep agent activity logs, identify the operator, prove human oversight, and surface the AI's identity to affected persons.
 Penalties up to 7% of global revenue.